Humidity Influence on Mechanics and Failure of Paper Materials: Joint Numerical and Experimental Study on Fiber and Fiber Network Scale: Computational simulations using the cohesive zone finite element model

 \subsection{Fiber network generation and FE simulation setups}

-The Software Geodict$\textsuperscript{\textregistered}$ was used to create synthetic fiber network samples, which permits a similar deposition procedure as reported in \cite{kulachenko2012direct,Li:730091}.
+The Software Geodict$\textsuperscript{\textregistered}$ was used to create periodic, synthetic fiber network samples, which permits a similar deposition procedure as reported in \cite{kulachenko2012direct,Li:730091}.
 It uses voxels to represent the structure of the fiber network after the structure is generated for the given geometric parameters.
 Upon initialization, a voxel size of one micron was chosen, see Fig.~\ref{fig: FEM Condition and CZM}(b).
 The fibers are deposited by assuming Gaussian distributions of fiber orientation, diameter and length.
 For simplicity, we neglected the complex shape of the cross-section and assumed that the fiber is solid and has a circular-shaped cross section along the fiber length.
 They were created in a flat-plane, afterwards fell under gravitational force, and were then elastically deformed and deposited onto the previous fibers.
 The deposition process was completed when the specified grammage was reached.
 After generation of the voxel geometry, the surface mesh was created.
 Afterwards, coarsening and smoothing step were performed until sufficiently fine surface mesh was obtained.
 The surface mesh was then exported and meshed to volume elements using the open source meshing software Gmsh \cite{geuzaine2009gmsh}.
 The modeled fiber network sample included approximately 1 million linear tetrahedron volume elements.
 About 40000 local 2D-elements were used to resolve the contact area in order to achieve mesh independence.
 Details on the choice of the mesh size is given in the supplementary information.
 For the present work, the fiber network setting and features are given in Tab.~\ref{tab:fiber network setting}.
-The size of the simulated fiber network sample is similar to that used in~\cite{Li:730091}.
+The size of the simulated fiber network sample is similar to that used in~\cite{Li:730091} and our previous work \cite{lin2020data}.
+The diameter of the fiber is similar to our tested fiber.
+Due to the periodic fiber network structure, the length of the fibers in the simulation is chosen to be around half of the median fiber length (length-weighted), that were tested from the paper sheet as mentioned previously.
 For the finite element simulation, we calculated the orientation tensor for each fiber in the voxel-based geometry by use of Euler angles.
 The orientation tensor was then used for transformation of the elasticity tensor for each fiber.
 Regarding the boundary conditions, $u_{MD}=0$ is specified on the left boundary, $u_{MD}=u$ on the right boundary and $u_{CD}=0$ on the front and back boundary.
 These correspond to displacement boundary condition in the machine direction (MD) with the boundary cross-section kept as a plane.
 The out-of-plane (OD) degree of freedom and others on each boundary side were unspecified and stress-free.
 CD is hereby referred as the cross-machine direction.
 FEM simulations were performed on a high performance computer with 24 cores for around 8 hours.

 { }